-Elder Law And Planning For Long-Term Care
+Elder Law / Long-Term Care

 Long-Term Care planning (sometimes called “elder law”) is an essential part of estate planning.
 It involves considering your long-term care desires, as well as an analysis of your available financial resources to pay for your long-term care.
 For example, would you prefer in-home care rather than a facility?
 Are you interested in assisted living?
 How do you feel about nursing home care?